Achi Chokyi Drolma (Art Print) – Flera Birmane

-Lady of Nanam, Achi Chokyi Drolma venerated as both an emanation of the female Buddha Vajrayogini and as the great- grandmother of the founder of the Drigung Kagyu sect, Ratnashri Jigten Sumgon, Achi takes on a variety of significant roles for those who worshipe her.
-From a ritual standpoint, she functions not only as a semiwrathful Dharma protectress but in meditation practices as a guru, a potential consort, and even a tutelary deity, or yidam.
+Lady of Nanam, Achi Chokyi Drolma is venerated as both an emanation of the female Buddha Vajrayogini and as the great-grandmother of the founder of the Drigung Kagyu sect, Ratnashri Jigten Sumgon.
+From a ritual standpoint, she functions not only as a semi-wrathful Dharma protectress but in meditation practices as a guru, a potential consort, and even as a tutelary deity, or yidam.

-Chokyi Drolma, literally means “Savioress of the Dharma,” and the familiar title Achi, which simply translates as “grandmother”.
-In this thangka we can see Achi as the central figure alongside Tashi Tseringma and the Long- Life sisters.
-On a top there is a line of eight appropriate linage holders.
+Chokyi Drolma, literally means “Saviouress of the Dharma,” and the familiar title Achi, which simply translates as “grandmother”.
+In this thangka we can see Achi as the central figure alongside Tashi Tseringma and the Long-Life sisters.
+On top, there is a line of eight appropriate lineage holders.
 From left to right, Vajradhara, the Indian Mahasiddha Tilopa, his direct disciple Naropa, Marpa, Milarepa, Gampopa, Pakmodrupa and Jigten Sumgon.
-Below this line on the right is an image of Cakrasamvara with his consort Vajravarahi, and on the left is a four-armed form of the deity Mahakala.
-There appears to also be a second, smaller image of Achi on the left side.
-Unlike the central figure, this one is standing.
-The lowest line of figures has animals given to Achi and her retinue as offerings.
+Below this line on the right is an image of Chakrasamvara with his consort Vajravarahi, and on the left is a four-armed form of the deity Mahakala.
+There is also a second, smaller image of Achi standing on the left side.
+The lowest line of figures are animals given to Achi and her retinue as offerings.

 * All of Flera’s fine art prints print on Canson Infinity Rag, a 100% archival fine art cotton watercolor paper.